hivivo/winston-firestore/README.md

 # winston-firestore

-Store winston logs into Firestore
+A Winston transport to allow sending logs into Firebase Firestore

 ## Usage